 This is something I think we all need to work on.
 It’s so easy to feel overwhelmed when everything is coming at you.
 Teens experience this probably even more dramatically than adults with demands from school, friends, college applications, work.

-The other day I could tell my daughter was going to the bad place– she had a few big school assignments due and had just started Driver’s Education so she had to read two chapters.
+The other day I could tell my daughter was going to a bad place — she had a few big school assignments due and had just started Driver’s Education so she had to read two chapters.

 3. Talk to someone

-Sometimes a good conversation with someone you trust can helps.
+Sometimes a good conversation with someone you trust can help.
 It certainly doesn’t make your problems disappear, but talking is therapeutic and listening to someone else can be such a great distraction.